insomnimus/mars/readme.md

 Or build from source:
 ## Building From Source
+You will need:
-You need a working rust toolchain version 1.74.0 or newer.
+- A working rust toolchain version 1.74.0 or newer
+- clang, for generating libtidy bindings on the go
+- CMake and a C compiler, to build libtidy from source

+you don't need libtidy installed. [tidy-sys](https://github.com/insomnimus/tidy-sys) takes care of it automatically.

 ```shell
 # The file will be located in `target/release/mars` (with a .exe suffix on Windows)